jyyyyylim/noshot/README.md

 <br>piss simple userscript

 ### effects:
-forces youtube shorts to default to the default video UI, returning video functionality<br>
+forces youtube shorts to default to the default video UI, returning normal video functionality<br>
 in effect, retains the browsing and viewing of shorts without compromising with shitty UI

 ### installation: